-As mentioned in the first tutorial, we work with the data in a repository though a checkout.
+As mentioned in the first tutorial, we work with the data in a repository through a checkout.
 There are two types of checkouts (each of which have different uses and abilities):

-Checking out a branch/commit for reading: is the process of retrieving records describing repository state at some point in time, and setting up access to the referenced data.
+'Checking out a branch / commit for reading: <api.rst#read-only-checkout>'\\ is the process of retrieving records describing repository state at some point in time, and setting up access to the referenced data.